Project mod_cluster/mod_proxy_cluster is an intelligent load balancer.

 Like mod_jk and mod_proxy, mod_cluster uses a communication channel to forward requests from the load balancer to one of a set of application server nodes.
 Unlike mod_jk and mod_proxy, mod_cluster leverages an additional connection between the application server nodes and the load balancer.

-The application server nodes use this connection to transmit server-side load balance factors and lifecycle events back to httpd via a custom set of HTTP methods, affectionately called the Mod-Cluster Management Protocol (MCMP).
+The application server nodes use this connection to transmit server-side load balance factors and lifecycle events back to load balancer via a custom set of HTTP methods, affectionately called the Mod-Cluster Management Protocol (MCMP).
 This additional feedback channel allows mod_cluster to offer a level of intelligence and granularity not found in other load balancing solutions.

 Dynamic configuration of httpd workers

-The set of proxies to which an application server will communicate is determined either by a static list or using dynamic discovery via the advertise mechanism.
+The set of proxies to which an application server will communicate is determined either by a static list or using dynamic discovery via the advertising mechanism.
 The application server relays lifecycle events (e.g. server startup/shutdown) to the proxies allowing them to effectively auto-configure themselves.
-Notably, the graceful shutdown of a server will not result in a failover response by a proxy, as is the case with traditional httpd-based load balancers.
+Notably, the graceful shutdown of a server will not result in a fail-over response by a proxy, as is the case with traditional httpd-based load balancers.